 Have you ever wondered how much electricity you could produce from solar?
-In this article, we’ll walk through how to calculate the amount of solar power you could technically generate on your roof, as well as why our calculations aren’t all that helpful for any single homeowner.
+In this article, we’ll walk through how to calculate the amount of solar power you can generate on your roof based on its size, orientation, and angle – as well as the solar panels you choose to install.

 How much solar energy can you generate on your roof?